CorgiMan/datadump/README.md

 go get github.com/CorgiMan/json2
 ```

+`json2` is exactly the same as encoding/json but it also marshals unexported fields.
+This is used to pretty print any type as a json string.

 `jsonquery` is used in the last example.
 It selects all the objects that match a given json string.

-`json2` is exactly the same as encoding/json but it also marshals unexported fields.
-This is used to pretty print any type as a json string.

-run example with `cd main` and then `go run main.go`
+run the example with `cd main` and then `go run main.go`